 Nuit Blanche Eve 2021

-Nuit Blanche Eve is an all-ages contemporary art event that magically transforms the University of Saskatchewan through Augmented Reality.
-Nuit Blanche Eve 2021, a partnership between Nuit Blanche Saskatoon and ShARed Spaces, features 16 Augmented Reality artworks created by 12 USask students: Alleah Bowring, Gabrielle Da Silva, Eva Francis-Work, Jesse Fulcher Gagnon, Rod Goertzen, Elizabeth Laidlaw, Danya Lawton, Chantelle Matkowski, Athena Ni, Leanne Read, Milzedrich Salcedo, and Ming Zhang.
+Nuit Blanche Eve is an all-ages contemporary art event that magically transforms your immediate environment through Augmented Reality.
+Nuit Blanche Eve 2021, a partnership between Nuit Blanche Saskatoon and Shared Spaces, features 16 Augmented Reality artworks created by 12 USask students: Alleah Bowring, Gabrielle Da Silva, Eva Francis-Work, Jesse Fulcher Gagnon, Rod Goertzen, Elizabeth Laidlaw, Danya Lawton, Chantelle Matkowski, Athena Ni, Leanne Read, Milzedrich Salcedo, and Ming Zhang.
 For more information about the artists and artworks, please see their artist bios and statements below.

 Alleah Bowring: What Once Was